Technovanza-2023/Refaktor-2023/vikings_dynamicsolution.md

 To install this application, follow these steps:

 Needs XAMPP server Application Installed.

+Import the database that has been provided in the folder structure to get all data , and use this database name in the .env file of the project.

 1. Clone the repository to your local machine Using GitBash or Visual Studio Code.
 2. Cd DynamicSolutionVJTI
 3. 'Composer update' (cmd)